 Seeking fees is one of the more complex aspects of the California divorce process.
 We wrote a comprehensive guide on the topic of attorney's fees, which we linked earlier on this page.

 Can attorney's fees be ordered to be paid from community assets?

-Yes, the court has the authority to order attorney's fees from community property or assets.
-This includes community bank accounts, brokerage accounts and the family law judge even has the power to order the sale of property if necessary to pay for attorney’s fees.
+Yes, the Court has the authority to order attorney's fees from community property or assets.
+The order may attach to financial accounts and even order the sale of assets.

 Can the court order attorney's fees to be paid from my spouse's separate property?